symfony/symfony-docs/reference/configuration/framework.rst

 .. seealso::

-    For more information about CSRF protection in forms, see :ref:`forms-csrf`.
+    For more information about CSRF protection in forms, see :doc:`/form/csrf_protection`.

 .. _reference-csrf_protection-enabled: